HamidBostani2021/EvadeDroid/README.md

 **We are gradually completing the guidelines for using EvadeDroid**

 ## Installation
+1. Install Python 3 (>= 3.6), Java 8 (Java SDK >= 1.8.0) and Android SDK on your machine.

-1. Install Python 3 (>= 3.6) in your machine, which can be either Windows or Linux.
+Note your machine can be either Windows or Linux.
 Note for working with a Windows machine, you have to cut the following codes that are related to parallelizing processes in Python.
 These codes are used in different modules (e.g., main_pipeline.py).

 ```python
 import torch